 09 September 2019

-Elaine Bald our Business Development Manager in FirstPort Scotland takes a closer look at how Scottish homeowners recycle and reduce waste in their homes.
+Elaine Bald, Area Manager and Business Development for FirstPort Scotland, takes a closer look at how Scottish homeowners recycle and reduce waste in their homes.

 Understanding the refuse arrangements for your home can be bamboozling, to say the least, and then there are recycling symbols on all the packaging – we are constantly peering at bits of plastic trying to identify so many symbols!